All Episodes

 And when they do, we will go to it.

-But you know, I just there's no reason for us to go to it right now.
+But, you know, I just, there's no reason for us to go to it right now.

 We're just watching a bunch of folks find their seats and all that good stuff.

-One of the problems, if I may be frank, is uh normally you'd go to the White House, you meet the president, he'd show you something like, hey, look at this.
+One of the problems, if I may be frank, is normally you'd go to the White House, you meet the president, he'd show you something like, hey, look at this.

-And you uh yeah, it's a little conversation started.
+And it's a little conversation started.

-The president since he got there has been decorating the White House with the Oval Office.
+The president, since he got there, has been decorating the White House with the Oval Office.

-There's so many things.
+There are so many things.

 Well, as Katie pointed out on the Wall of Fame, we have one very special.